 Oatmeal is an excellent low-calorie source of high-quality whole grains that’s also naturally rich in fiber and health-promoting micronutrients.
-In addition to it’s superior nutritional composition, oatmeal is one of the most versatile foods around as you can enjoy it for breakfast, a snack or even a dessert.
+In addition to it’s superior nutritional composition, oatmeal is one of the most versatile foods around as you can enjoy it as a full meal or a healthy snack.

 While I’m generally not a big dessert eater, I do enjoy oatmeal raisin cookies on occasion.
-But, I make a pretty “guiltless” version of this treat that’s relatively low in sugar and high in lean protein.
+I make a pretty “guiltless” version of this treat that’s relatively low in sugar and high in lean protein.
 If you’re a fan of oatmeal, my recipe is an absolute must try!

 What You Need